Three Holiday Homes for rent in the popular Costa del Sol resort of Nerja

 We have dined at least once at the following (with no preference, listed alphabetically):

 'Ayo's', Famed for its giant paellas for over 50 years and named after the working owner who, as a small boy, discovered the Nerja Caves.
 Very busy lunchtimes until 4-5pm, when cooking paellas over a fire fuelled by wooden pallets.
 Ayo, now 83, is recognisable by the ponytail and the newspapers wrapped around his shins for protection against the flames!
 Open all year, closed evenings.
-Payment in cash only, no cards or phone payments!
+For years payment in cash, now cards accepted!

 'Bakers Bar'